xsunny-xie/oulad-last-minute-learning/reports/research_plan.md

 ## Research Question

-Does the temporal concentration of online engagement before an assessment explain differences in student performance beyond total engagement volume?
+Is the temporal concentration of online engagement before an assessment associated with differences in student performance beyond the total volume of engagement?

 ## Unit of Analysis